Anubhvv/GameOfTile/README.md

-# GameOfTile
+# Game Of Tile (GoT)
-move the empty tile to bring numbers in order
+Move the empty tile to bring numbers in order

+(Follow me on github if it's helpful for more projects in future.)

 ## How to run in your local?
  -> DOWNLOAD and UNZIP the file.